brakmic/csv-writer-portable/README.md

 ### Webpack

-Creating browser-compatible JavaScript files is now a possible, thanks to the included Webpack configurations.
+Creating browser-compatible JavaScript files is now possible, thanks to the included Webpack configurations.

 Here's what you can do with the available NPM scripts: